Literature: Honor Harrington

-The Honor of the Queen: Manticore sends a diplomatic and military delegation to Grayson, hoping to form an alliance, but the other side's sexism makes things difficult, and Haven is working through Grayson's longtime enemies Masada against them.
+- The Honor of the Queen: Manticore sends a diplomatic and military delegation to the Protectorate of Grayson, hoping to form an alliance.
+But the other side's sexism makes things difficult, and Haven is working through Grayson's longtime enemies, Masada, against them.

-Shadow of Freedom: While Manticore is occupied with the Solarian League, Michelle Henke is confronted with Mesa's latest gambit.note This book continues the plot threads from Storm from the Shadows and doesn't feature the titular character, meaning that despite its advertising it properly belongs to the Saganami Island subseries, and its title reflects this.
+- Shadow of Freedom: While Manticore is occupied with the Solarian League, Michelle Henke is confronted with Mesa's latest gambit.note

 Wages of Sin